Welding Engineering for Safety Inspections of Cable Logging Yarders

 The course has a comprehensive syllabus and the online format requires commitment.
 While it is possible to do the lectures in out-of-work hours, a structured approach of watching the lectures at the scheduled times offers the best chance of success.

+The lectures are available on an on-demand basis.
 Following each lecture, there is a self-study assignment to be completed on the HERA e-Learning website.

 To take the examination students must have attended (watched) the online lectures and completed the corresponding self-study assignments on the HERA e-Learning website, and completed one-day of practical training on the visual examination of welds.